Magento Security Guide

 Ensure your Magento Site is PCI Compliant

 All ecommerce websites must follow the requirements outlined by the Payment Card Industry Data Security Standards (PCI-DSS) — even if they don’t process any payments themselves.
-If an attacker compromises a site that uses PayPal, for example, they can modify the site and redirect customers to a malicious payment gateway, resulting in lost sales and fraud.
+If an attacker compromises a site that uses PayPal, for example, they could simply change the paypal account customers pay to, resulting in lost sales and fraud.
+The threat doesn’t stop at just rerouting payments, attackers can also steal data like your Paypal account ID, API keys, etc.

 The major credit card companies govern the PCI requirements to ensure the secure handling, transmission, and storage of cardholder information.

 If a merchant is found to be noncompliant, they may incur considerable penalties, including suspension or cancelation of credit card payment processing.
-Noncompliant sites may also see an impact to brand reputation and receive heavy fines from payment industry regulators.
+In the worst of cases, Noncompliant sites may also see an impact to brand reputation and receive heavy fines from payment industry regulators.

 The PCI-DSS Requirements